Combos93/utm_tracker/README.md

 ## Usage for Rails

-1. You need to generate Rails migration and add utm_data into your User model for UTM-tags:
+1. You need to generate Rails migration and add utm_data into your User model for UTM-tags.
+You can use generator to create a skeleton migration:

-`$ rails g migration add_utm_data_to_users utm_data:jsonb`
+`$ rails g(enerate) utm_tracker User`

-and add not null and default modificators into rails migrations:
+Which will generate a migration with code like the following:
 ```ruby
 def change
   add_column :users, :utm_data, :jsonb, null: false, default: {}
 end
 ```

-and then:

-`$ rails db:migrate`

 2. Prepare link into user registration controller: